 You are welcome to contact Eduardo Fonseca should you have any questions at firstname.lastname@example.org.

-If you use this dataset or part of it, please cite our ICASSP2019 paper: (link available soon)
+If you use this dataset or part of it, please cite the following ICASSP 2019 paper:

-Eduardo Fonseca, Manoj Plakal, Daniel P. W. Ellis, Frederic Font, Xavier Favory, and Xavier Serra, “Learning Sound Event Classifiers from Web Audio with Noisy Labels”, Submitted to Proc.
-IEEE ICASSP 2019, Brighton, UK, 2019
+Eduardo Fonseca, Manoj Plakal, Daniel P. W. Ellis, Frederic Font, Xavier Favory, and Xavier Serra, “Learning Sound Event Classifiers from Web Audio with Noisy Labels”, arXiv preprint arXiv:1901.01189, 2019

-You can also consider citing our ISMIR 2017 paper, which was used to gather the manual annotations included in FSDnoisy18k.
+You can also consider citing our ISMIR 2017 paper that describes the Freesound Datasets platform, which was used to gather the manual annotations included in FSDnoisy18k.

 Eduardo Fonseca, Jordi Pons, Xavier Favory, Frederic Font, Dmitry Bogdanov, Andres Ferraro, Sergio Oramas, Alastair Porter, and Xavier Serra, “Freesound Datasets: A Platform for the Creation of Open Audio Datasets”, In Proceedings of the 18th International Society for Music Information Retrieval Conference, Suzhou, China, 2017

-The following description complements (but not entirely substitutes) the description provided in Section 2 of our ICASSP2019 paper.
+The following description complements (but not entirely substitutes) the description provided in Section 2 of our ICASSP 2019 paper.
 More specifically, this description focuses on the label noise characterization of the dataset.
-Details about the annotation procedure and the dataset creation process are described in our ICASSP2019 paper.
+Details about the annotation procedure and the dataset creation process are described in our paper.
 Hence, for a complete picture of FSDnoisy18k please also check the Section 2 of such paper.

 FSDnoisy18k is an audio dataset collected with the aim of fostering the investigation of label noise in sound event classification.
 It contains 42.5 hours of audio across 20 sound classes, including a small amount of manually-labeled data and a larger quantity of real-world noisy data.